 Thus far, this chapter has acknowledged Pitt's Foundational Strength as it is derived from both the physical infrastructure (Place) and the people (Culture) that are committed to helping Pitt achieve excellence.
-This final section is devoted to the policies, processes, structure, and planning that are imperative for sustainable success and that arise from the intersection of human and physical infrastructure.
+This final section is devoted to the processes, structure, and planning that are imperative for sustainable success.
+In recent years, Pitt has devoted tremendous effort and attention to initiatives that enhance process, structure, and planning and allow for a consistent and efficient delivery of services.